musicalculinarists/beautiful-jekyll/_posts/2020-04-18-Dreaming_of_David.md

+---
+layout: post
-# Dreaming of David
+title: Dreaming of David
-This isn’t a full album review: there’s not quite enough on this LP to warrant an all-out track-by-track breakdown, but I actually unexpectedly enjoyed Ryan Beatty’s sophomore album *Dreaming of David*, released at the end of January, more than I thought I would.
+subtitle: This isn’t a full album review: there’s not quite enough on this LP to warrant an all-out track-by-track breakdown, but I actually unexpectedly enjoyed Ryan Beatty’s sophomore album Dreaming of David, released at the end of January, more than I thought I would.
+---

 ![](https://images.genius.com/ab15d564e1b9204efecb220f258ac69d.1000x1000x1.jpg)